dantanq/tkd-scoreboard/README.md

 # clone repo
 git clone https://github.com/dantanq/tkd-scoreboard
 ```
+tkd-scoreboard can be run in Python 2 or Python 3.
 It is recommended you run the application in a virtual environment to avoid dependency issues with other projects.
-For Python 3:
 ```
 # create virtual environment in tkd-scoreboard directory
-python3 -m venv ~/tkd-scoreboard
+python -m venv ~/tkd-scoreboard
 # navigate to directory if not there already
 cd ~/tkd-scoreboard
 # activate virtual environment